 Please remember that bicycles should not be locked to any of the Law School gates, lampposts, or railings.
-For your convenience, bike racks are located by the east and west doors in the front of the Law School and at numerous other locations around campus.
+Bike racks are located by the east and west doors in the front of the Law School and at numerous other locations around campus.
 Students can register their bikes with the University Police by taking their bike in person to the field office located at 1411 E. 53rd St., 8:00 a.m. – 5:00 p.m., Monday through Friday.

 20.2 CAMPUS TRANSPORTATION